-Here the standard deviation is $\gamma=25$, the amplitude is $\epsilon_f=0.022$, and the peak wavenumber is $k_f=15$.
-Each of the vortical, + wave and - wave energies is about 1/3 of the total energy in the system.
-For both runs with and without wave noise, one can observe a strong wake following the PPG dipole (right column).
-As will be verified in Section 5, the PPG wakes indicate that the vortical-vortical-wave interactions act as an efficient sink of energy from vortical to wave modes, but allow only for an extremely slow leak of energy back from wave to vortical modes.
+1/3 of the total energy in the system.
+For both runs, with and without wave noise, one can observe a strong wake following the PPG dipole (figure 9b,d).
+As will be verified in § 5, the PPG wakes indicate that the vortical-vortical-wave interactions act as an efficient sink of energy from vortical to wave modes, but allow only for an extremely slow leak of energy back from wave to vortical modes.
 Despite the energy sink from vortical to wave modes, the trajectory of the PPG dipole stays remarkably close to the FB trajectory for long times.
 By contrast, the P2G dipole has a much smaller amplitude wake, especially for the run without additional wave noise.
-We will see in Section 5 that the vortical-wave-wave interactions included in the P2G model allow for more transfer of energy from wave to vortical modes, and that these interactions are necessary for the generation of coherent structures.
+We will see in § 5 that the vortical-wave-wave interactions included in the P2G model allow for more transfer of energy from wave to vortical modes, and that these interactions are necessary for the generation of coherent structures.

-To summarize Section 4, we studied the effects of wave-vortical interactions for the evolution of an initially balanced dipole.
+To summarize §4, we studied the effects of wave-vortical interactions for the evolution of an initially balanced dipole.
 In the full Boussinesq system, there is a cyclonic drift away from the QG trajectory as well as a decrease in dipole speed from the QG speed (for larger Ro = Fr).
 Additionally, the structure of the dipole is modified, toward the jet exit region, to include a quasi-stationary wave pattern in the vertical velocity moving at the speed of the dipole (Snyder et al. 2007).
-The PPG model (adding vorticalvortical-wave interactions to QG) performs significantly better than a forced linear model for capturing the long-time speed and trajectory of the dipole, especially at the larger Ro = Fr = 0.1, 0.2.
-The good agreement of PPG for dipole speed/trajectory may be somewhat surprising, given that the PPG wake is too strong (Figure 9).
-The pronounced PPG wake indicates that the vortical-vortical-wave interactions act mainly as a sink of energy from vortical to wave modes, as will be elaborated further in Section 5.
-The P2G model (adding vortical-wave-wave interactions to PPG) is of course even more accurate than PPG for tracking the speed and trajectory of the FB dipole, and only shows significant deviation at long times when the Rossby and Froude numbers are greater than approximately Ro = Fr > 0.2 (Figure 7).
-It has been demonstrated that the vortical-wave-wave interactions of P2G are necessary to capture the vertical structure of the adjusted dipole in the form of a quasi-stationary oscillation at the front of the jet exit region (Figure 8).
+The PPG model (adding vortical-vortical-wave interactions to QG) performs significantly better than the FL model in capturing the long-time speed and trajectory of the dipole, especially at the larger Ro = Fr = 0.1, 0.2.
+The good agreement of PPG for dipole speed/trajectory may be somewhat surprising, given that the PPG wake is too strong (figure 9).
+The pronounced PPG wake indicates that the vortical-vortical-wave interactions act mainly as a sink of energy from vortical to wave modes, as will be elaborated further in § 5.
+The P2G model (adding vortical-wave-wave interactions to PPG) is of course even more accurate than PPG for tracking the speed and trajectory of the FB dipole, and only shows significant deviation at long times when the Rossby and Froude numbers are greater than approximately Ro = Fr > 0.2 (figure 7).
+It has been demonstrated that the vortical-wave-wave interactions of P2G are necessary to capture the vertical structure of the adjusted dipole in the form of a quasi-stationary oscillation at the front of the jet exit region (figure 8).